lvbernal/lvbernal.github.io/index.md

 I build software and co-organize the [CaliSharp](https://www.meetup.com/CaliSharpCO/) community.
 Here is my [Blog](https://blog.lvbernal.com/) (in spanish) and my [LinkedIn profile](https://www.linkedin.com/in/lvbernal/).
 You can find me as lvbernal almost everywhere online.

-If you want to contact me, send me a message via Twitter or LinkedIn.
+If you want to contact me, send me a message via Twitter.